 The basic concept of osteopathy was discovered in 1874 by American Physician Dr. Andrew Taylor Still and is now practiced worldwide as a successful treatment method and being further developed on a scientific basis.

 - Please be on time, do not enter if you are too early.
 Instead, go for a little walk and enjoy downtown Morden!

-- Please sanitize your hands upon entering the clinic (hand sanitizer will be provided)
+- Please sanitize your hands when entering our clinic (hand sanitizer will be provided)

 - Appointments are spaced out so you should be able to enter and exit our house without contact to other patients.
 All contact surfaces are sanitized between appointments.